Jackwin/fpga_tools/pcb_butler/README.md

+## Process mode

+The processing pipeline works like a restaurant where all the manufacturing functionalities are defined in the cook, and the services are provided by the butlers.

 ## Parse pstsnet

 `parse_pstxnet_to_json` is used to parse the cadence pstxnet file and generate the pin along with the signals attached to.